We cherish what we love.

 but images that remember.

-Animals in rooms are not a provocation, but a warning:
+Animals in indoor spaces are not a provocation, but a reminder:

-They make visible how much proximity entails obligations.
+They make visible how much closeness entails responsibility.

 And that beauty is only true when it contains respect.